Top 10 MVP Development Companies & Agencies in 2026

 I need to be upfront about something here.
 Netguru is a strong agency with an impressive client list – Volkswagen, IKEA, Keller Williams – and legitimate credentials including B Corp certification, four Deloitte Fast 50 appearances, and four Financial Times FT 1000 rankings.

-But I can't write an honest list without mentioning what happened in 2023–2024.
-Netguru went through significant layoffs – over 150 people, roughly 12% of their workforce – across multiple rounds.
-They've downsized from approximately 800 to around 500 employees.
-Glassdoor reviews from that period mention uncertainty and morale challenges.
+But I can't write an honest list without mentioning what happened in 2023.
+Netguru cut about 12% of its workforce – roughly 70 people – in 2023, citing the economic climate and changing market conditions.
+Glassdoor reviews from that period mention uncertainty and morale challenges (Layoffstracker).

 What they do well: